 Posted by: Kaplan Schweser

-By this point, you’re a CFA® exam veteran.
+By this point, you’re a CFA® Program exam veteran.
 After passing the Level I and Level II exams, your confidence is strong.
 That confidence is an asset, but don’t take your foot off the gas just yet.
 Passing Level III is going to take some work.
-We answer questions every day from candidates preparing to sit for the Level III CFA exam, and we developed this article to answer the most common ones, giving you all the information you need as you take this final step in your mission to earn the CFA charter.
+We answer questions every day from candidates preparing to sit for Level III of the CFA Program exam, and we developed this article to answer the most common ones, giving you all the information you need as you take this final step in your mission to earn the CFA charter.

-The Level III CFA exam is remarkably different from the previous two levels.
+The Level III exam is remarkably different from the previous two levels.
 The most significant difference is that you have to write.
 It’s no longer just multiple-choice questions.
 We think of Level I as trivial pursuit for financial analysts.
 If you learn, and can recall, the appropriate factoids, you’re going to pass the exam.
 Level II is the one that charterholders typically say is the most difficult.
 The multiple-choice questions for Level II are math-based, and the solutions are deterministic.
 But CFA Institute really throws you for a loop on Level III by changing the format of the test.
-The CFA Level III questions are more like case studies.
+Level III CFA Program exam questions are more like case studies.
 There’s math involved, but it often can’t be reduced to a single equation.
 Level III essentially tests your ability to effectively do what employers will expect of you as a CFA charterholder.

 Because the exam is so different, you also need to drastically adapt your preparation strategy in order to pass.
 Not adopting a Level III-specific preparation strategy is a primary reason candidates who did well on the previous two levels struggle when they get to Level III.

-Like the previous two levels, the Level III CFA exam includes both a morning and afternoon session.
+Like the previous two levels, Level III includes both a morning and afternoon session.
 The morning session consists entirely of essay-style questions (they’re called constructed response), with multiple parts to help you organize your answer.
 The questions test your real-world application of the curriculum by presenting you with a scenario that you must solve or advise on.
 The afternoon session features 10 item sets, similar to Level II.
 Each item set begins with a case statement, and then asks six multiple-choice questions related to the statement.

-Like the Level II CFA exam, Level III is only offered in June.
+Like the Level II exam, Level III is only offered in June.
 The 2019 Level III exam will be offered on different dates in June, depending on which region you live in.
 We’ve broken down all of the 2019 testing dates in this article.

 Candidates preparing for the Level III exam can expect to be tested on the following topics: